-Looking for a camping music festival essentials checklist?
+Looking for a camping music festival essentials checklist for 2021-2022?
 Well, you’ve come to the right place, because I’ve put together the ultimate guide for what to bring to a festival!
+Keep reading for a complete festival packing list that will cover everything you’ll need!

 The truth is that camping at music festivals can be one of the best parts about the entire experience, but it can also be the absolute worst if you don’t come fully prepared with the proper festival camping essentials!